Each month the Human Concerns Committee will highlight the work of a community organization doing outstanding ministry in the city of Milwaukee.

-For more information about work being done in the Padibe Parish clinic see the article published by the Catholic Medical Association (Spring 2020) called “Reclaiming the Dignity of Patients in Uganda” by Cynthia Jones-Nosacek, M.D. https://www.cathmed.org/pulse/2020-spring/reclaiming-the-patient-doctor-relationship-on-mission-in-uganda/
+For more information about work being done in the Padibe Parish clinic see the articles published by the Catholic Medical Association by Cynthia Jones-Nosacek, M.D.: https://www.cathmed.org/pulse/2020-spring/reclaiming-the-patient-doctor-relationship-on-mission-in-uganda

 Education and Involvement

-Join us on Wednesday, October 27 from 6:00 – 7:00 pm for a virtual Educational Event where we will learn more about the Global Solidarity Relationships of the Family of Four Parishes.
-We will hear the stories of fellow parishioners who have been sharing their gifts in recent years with our sister parishes in Chiapas, Mexico and Padibe, Uganda through Global Solidarity.
-If you are interested in participating in this virtual event, please RSVP to Mamie Riyeff at firstname.lastname@example.org for the details and the virtual link.
-Thank you for your interest in supporting the Family of Four Parishes’ Global Solidarity as national boundaries are transcended and our faith is shared in community!
+We held a virtual Educational Event on Wednesday, October 27, from 6:00 – 7:00 pm, where we learned more about the Global Solidarity Relationships of the Family of Four Parishes.
+We heard the stories of fellow parishioners who have been sharing their gifts in recent years with our sister parishes in Chiapas, Mexico and Padibe, Uganda through Global Solidarity.
+A recording can be found below or at https://youtu.be/nx8PVzc3f4w.

 - That the Family of Four parishioners accept the call to live in greater solidarity with our brothers and sisters throughout the world and participate in support of our sister parishes.